On the local density problem for graphs of given odd-girth: Introduction

 for $\alpha\in[53/120,17/30]$.
 For $\alpha<53/120$ it is known that balanced blow-ups of the Andr\'asfai graph $F_3$ (see Figure~\ref{figure:Fd}) lead to a better bound.
 The special case $\beta(1/2)=1/50$ was considered before by Erd\H{o}s~\cite{Er76a} (see also~\cite{Er97a} for a monetary bounty for this problem).

 \begin{conjecture}[Erd\H os] Every $(1/2,1/50)$-dense graph contains a triangle. \end{conjecture}

-Besides the balanced blow-up of the $5$-cycle Simonovits (see, e.g.,~\cite{Er97a}) noted that balanced blow-ups of the Petersen graph yield the same lower bound for Conjecture~\ref{conjecture:erdos} and, more generally, for~\eqref{eq:53120} in the corresponding range.
+Currently, the best known upper bound on $\beta(1/2)$ is $1/36$ and was obtained by Krivelevich~\cite{Kr95}.
+Besides the balanced blow-up of the $5$-cycle, Simonovits (see, e.g.,~\cite{Er97a}) noted that balanced blow-ups of the Petersen graph yield the same lower bound for Conjecture~\ref{conjecture:erdos} and, more generally, for~\eqref{eq:53120} in the corresponding range.

 Conjecture~\ref{conjecture:erdos} asserts that every triangle-free $n$-vertex graph~$G$ contains a subset of~$\lfloor n/2\rfloor$ vertices that spans at most $n^2/50$ edges.
 Our first result (see Theorem~\ref{thm:main} below) verifies this for graphs~$G$ that are homomorpic to a triangle-free graph from a special class.